syrilster/ToyRobotSimulation/README.md

 * The models required for this program has been built keeping in mind the SRP principle.
 * Used the TDD approach to fix bugs found after the initial development phase.
 * This program has favoured the usage of small intuitive functions where applicable.
+* Added TODO comments where applicable.
+Especially with the command output as the specification mentioned satndard output.